Origami

 The ancient Japanese art of origami allows the child to learn different skills both manual and cognitive.

-In the early nineteenth century the German pedagogue Friedrich Fröbel recognized its validity in the educational field and included it in the activities of his Kindergarten.
 On the one hand precision, calm and patience accompany towards the discovery of a meditative spirit, on the other hand the dexterity of the folds introduces in a playful way the educational aspect of familiarization with the geometric figures.

 In the gloomy winter days it is the ideal medicine to heal the inevitable children’s frustration of not being able to play outdoors and to bring them back to a collection of satisfied serenity.